Our Approach to Prophecy (Revised 29/07/20)

-It would be ridiculous to build without the right planning authority, without plans, specifications or even a foundation, yet this is the very approach many of us have toward prophecy.
-Regardless of the foundation specified in the plan we proceeded to lay a foundation of our own interpretations, or those borrowed from others.
+It would be ridiculous to build a house without the right planning authority, plans, and specifications, or a proper foundation, yet this is the very approach many of us have toward prophecy.
+Regardless of the foundation specified in the plans we often lay a foundation based on our own interpretations or on second hand interpretations we borrow from others.

 Most of us have been guilty of harbouring our own pet theories.
 We have calculated dates for Christ’s return, identified nations and named possible candidates for the role of the Beast, the False Prophet as well as the Two Witnesses of Revelation.
 Over the years we have subscribed to various predictions that have failed.